 First North Hawaii public school Blue Zones Approved

-Kohala Elementary School's Principal Danny Garcia stands with kindergarten students Monday to celebrate their new achievement.
 Kohala Elementary School became Blue Zones Project Approved earlier this week.
+They are the first public school in North Hawaii to earn the distinction.

 Comments